sivaogeti/tractor-app/README.md

 - `db.json` – Local storage for log entries (temporary)
 - `requirements.txt` – App dependencies

+##  License
+“This app is only meant for internal/company use and should not be sold or used by others commercially.”

 ## 🚀 Deploy on Streamlit Cloud

 1. Push this project to GitHub